NDE Associates, Inc. Phased Array UT of CRA Welds

 Note – All techniques require removal of weld cap

 CALIBRATION OF L-Waves.
-Side drilled holes vs Notches
+Side drilled holes and Notches

-Refracted longitudinal waves are typically used for inspection of corrosion resistant alloy welds in piping using phased arrays.
-Sensitivity calibration is done either on side drilled holes or notches.
-Figure 7 from from the paper (Ref 1) shows refracted longitudinal waves mode convert when incident on notches.
-When incident at 45 degrees on ID notches, refracted longitudinal waves mode convert and loose 16 dB.
+There is a significant difference in reflection between side drilled holes and notches.
+The signal amplitude from the notch is much smaller than side drilled holes.
+Figure 7 from from the paper (Ref 2) shows refracted longitudinal waves mode convert when incident on a notch.
+When incident at 45 degrees on ID notches, refracted longitudinal waves mode convert and lose 16 dB.
 This drop is significant and results in a large difference in reflection between side drilled holes and ID notches.
-Figure 7 (d) of the paper shows barely any detection of the 1 mm notch with refracted L-waves when sensitivity is established on the side drilled holes
+Figure 7 (d) of the paper shows with sensitivity established on side drilled holes, there is barely any detection of the 1 mm notch.

 ID CRACKS CAN BE MISSED IN CRA WELDS

-Refracted longitudinal waves when calibrated on side drilled holes as per some engineering codes (Ref 2) have low ID sensitivity and can miss ID cracks.
+Refracted longitudinal waves when calibrated on side drilled holes as per some engineering codes (Ref 3) have low ID sensitivity and can miss ID cracks.
 Detection of LOF or ID cracks in root are very critical.
 Sensitivity should be established on ID notches when inspecting ID connected discontinuities.
-Paper (1) recommends update of engineering codes where sensitivity calibration is based only on side drilled holes.
+Reference 2 recommends update sensitivity calibration in engineering codes – to use holes for fill passes and notch for root CRA integrity.

 2. DNV-OS-F101, Appendix D, Section B411